Online shaming: Description

 There are different philosophical perspectives on the morality of online public shaming.
 On the one hand, there is the view that public shaming imposes punishments that are not proportional to the offenses or alleged offenses.
 Martha Nussbaum similarly says that public shaming represents the "justice of the mob", but this alleged justice is not "deliberative, impartial or neutral".
 On the other hand, there are those who defend the value of public shaming as constructive, if done right; people who defend this view maintain that society often shames people counter-productively but that it can be tweaked or altered in order to be a valuable tool for people's improvement.
 For instance, holding people accountable for things that they have done wrong can be a powerful way of correcting bad behavior, but it has to be paired with a belief in the possibility of redemption.
-Some proponents of this approach agree with Plato’s view that shame can lead to moral improvements.
+Some proponents of this approach agree with Plato's view that shame can lead to moral improvements.
 Everyone in this debate agrees that it is important to avoid what Nussbaum calls a "spoiled identity": to have a spoiled identity is to have the public image of someone who is irredeemable and unwelcome in a community.

+Online shaming has become more visible with the rise of social media platforms, where users can quickly share information and express criticism toward individuals or organizations.
+Platforms such as X (social media platform) allow posts highlighting controversial behavior to spread quickly through reposts, hashtags, and comment threads, enabling large numbers of users to participate in public discussions.
+Because social media content can be widely circulated and archived through screenshots or reposts, incidents of online shaming may remain visible long after the original event occurred.
+In some cases, widespread criticism on social media has led to professional or social consequences for the individuals involved, particularly when employers, institutions, or news organizations become aware of the controversy.
+Researchers studying digital communication have noted that the speed and scale of online networks can amplify these events, turning relatively small incidents into widely discussed public controversies.